GoogleCloudPlatform/cloudsql-upgrade/mysql/Cloud_SQL_Upgrade_User_Guide.md

 v. google-cloud-secret-manager
 vi. matplotlib

-2. Input to the Framework are,
+Input to the Framework are -
 a.
 MySQL DB Host
 b.
 Port
 c.
 Instance Name
 d.
 User id and password (Should have privileges to run mysql sanity checks)

-3. Output Generate by the tool are -
+Output Generate by the tool are -
 a. #1 PDF file - assessment report
 b.
 3 scripts to fix the identified issues for DB flags, Data dictionary tables, Grants scripts.